-4. Contact Office of Statistical Analysis (OSA)
+4. Contact Office of Statistical Analysis (OSA).

-If any of the establishments are not within the Area Office's jurisdiction, contact the Office of Statistical Analysis (OSA), Dave Schmidt by e-mail or at 202/693-1886, so OSA can move the establishment(s) to the correct Area Office's inspection list.
-If one of the establishments is an Office-Only site, see paragraph XI.J.
+If any of the establishments are not within the Area Office's jurisdiction, contact the OSA, Dave Schmidt by e-mail or at 202/693-1886, so OSA can move the establishment(s) to the correct Area Office's inspection list.
+If one of the establishments is an Office-Only site, see paragraph X.I.

-J. Office-Only Sites.
+I. Office-Only Sites.